aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 graphics.drawPolygon(pen, new Point[] { new Point(2, 2), new Point(20, 20), new Point(20, 2) });
 ```

-Here, we fill and draw a polygon using the specified pen and brush.
-You can adjust the coordinates and shapes as needed.
+Here we fill and draw a polygon using the specified pen and brush.
+Adjust the coordinates to create any shape you need.

 ## Step 5: Use HatchBrush